A global leader in international arbitration

 Clients rely on our understanding of local business and regulatory practices across Asia to resolve international commercial and investment disputes.

 From our Singapore office, we handle contract and treaty arbitrations arising in Central, South and Southeast Asia before the Singapore International Arbitration Center (SIAC) and in ICC arbitration.
 We also co-author the leading treatise on SIAC arbitration.
 In one case example, we are advising a U.S. oil major in a series of high value complex disputes against an Asian government and state-owned entities arising under several production sharing contracts.

 - Industry Expertise

-We are widely recognized for our expertise in the major industry sectors in which international disputes arise (Chambers Global, 2016).
+We are widely recognized for advising clients "from an array of industry sectors" (Chambers Global, 2017).
 Our team has handled landmark arbitrations around the world, as counsel and arbitrator, arising in the energy, mining, construction and telecom sectors.